stormpath/stormpath.github.io/source/rest/quickstart/index.markdown

 ## Help Us Spread the Word

 Like Stormpath?
-If you enjoyed playing around with our new Python library, please help spread the word with a quick tweet!
+If you enjoyed playing around with our REST API, please help spread the word with a quick tweet!

 <!-- AddThis Button BEGIN -->